sf105/sttp-book/_chapters/testing-principles.md

 Suzanne then promises her manager that she will design test cases that will completely cover the 'International payments' module, and thus, find all the bugs.

-Which of the following testing principles might explain why this is \textbf{not} possible?
+Which of the following testing principles might explain why this is **not** possible?

 1. Pesticide paradox.
 2. Exhaustive testing.